 19th Century Life Workshops (Grades 4–12)

 The Farmers’ Museum workshops give students a chance to roll up their sleeves and get their hands on history, art, math and science in a fun way!
 Through interactive activities such as blacksmithing, sewing, farming, and letterpress printing, students gain an understanding of community life in the 1840’s.
 By breaking into small groups, each student can focus on a mid-19th century trade or craft and create their own historical item.
-These workshops are $6.00 per student and meet standards in Social Studies, the Arts, Math, Science, Technology, and English Language Arts.
+These workshops are $6.00 per student and $9.00 per adult and meet standards in Social Studies, the Arts, Math, Science, Technology, and English Language Arts.
+One complimentary chaperone per workshop.
 Workshops are 90 minutes and are followed by a one hour tour of the historic village which will include a visit to the gift shop and a ride on the Empire State Carousel.

 • Blacksmith’s Apprentice